 Your estimate will appear here once you complete the form.

-Glaser Group is run by Maarten Glaser from an office in Arroyo de la Miel, Benalmádena.
+Glaser Group is run by Maarten Glaser from an office in Arroyo de la Miel, Benalmádena — roughly half an hour up the A-7077 from Coín.
 Dutch by birth, Costa del Sol by choice.
-Glaser Real Estate (the brokerage side) was founded in 2019; the rental management division — Glaser Holiday Homes SL — manages short-let, mid-stay and long-stay properties across the coast and inland Guadalhorce valley.
+Glaser Real Estate (the brokerage side) was founded in 2019; the rental management division — Glaser Holiday Homes SL — runs short-term rental and property management across the coastal strip and inland into the Guadalhorce valley, with Coín as the inland-network anchor.
 GIPE and CEPI accredited via Glaser Real Estate.

-Every Coín owner gets a senior member of our team as their direct contact, monthly statements with no surprises, and an honest opinion when something isn't working.
-We're family-run, and we work the inland Guadalhorce valley deliberately — not as an afterthought to coastal.
+Every Coín owner gets a senior member of our team as their direct contact, monthly statements with no surprises, and an honest opinion when something isn\'t working.
+Family-run, hands-on, and built for owners who want the agritourism, snowbird and Sunday-market segments worked properly — not bolted onto a coastal playbook.

 "If we wouldn't recommend a property to a friend, we don't take it on."